Optimizing the Labeling Process

 Imagine you're learning to drive:

-- 2 trips in rain (rare but important!)
+Rain driving 2 trips (rare but important!)
+15 trips (challenging!)

 Active learning focuses effort where it helps most!